muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 **actions**

-generatePAT(user: User): (personalAccessToken: PersonalAcessToken)
+generatePAT(user: User): PersonalAcessToken
 - **requires** user exists and is authenticated
 - **effect** creates a personal access token and shares it with user

-authenticate(personalAccessToken: PersonalAcessToken): (user: User)
+authenticate(personalAccessToken: PersonalAcessToken): User
 - **requires** personalAccessToken exists and it is not disabled
 - **effect** none